31. Glossary

 A View’s

-The Editing Panel occupies the whole area to the right of the Side Bar (when the Side Bar is visible) and is where the Sublime Text user spends most of his time.
+The Editing Area occupies the whole area to the right of the Side Bar (when the Side Bar is visible) and is where the Sublime Text user spends most of his time.

-The Editing Panel contains 1 or more Focus Group Panels.
+The Editing Area contains 1 or more View Groups.

-The Editing Panel can be made to display more than one Focus Group by invoking alternate Layouts.
+The Editing Area can be made to display more than one View Group by invoking alternate Layouts.

-To see examples of different Layouts, hold down the [alt+shift] keys and hit the following numbers in this sequence: 2, 3, 8, 9, and finally 1 to return to the original Layout.
-Each of those “areas” is called a Focus Group.
+To see examples of different Layouts, hold down the Alt-Shift keys and hit the following numbers in this sequence: 2, 3, 8, 9, and finally 1 to return to the original Layout.
+Each of those “areas” is called a View Group.

 See Layouts for more details.